-This is a follow up to our Webinar: How our counsellors have developed best practices when remote teaching.
+This is a follow-up to our Webinar: How our counselors have developed best practices when remote teaching.

 ECA's and SCA's in the spotlight:

 The main difference is that SCA’s offer demonstration of enthusiasm towards the course/major and prepares students for their chosen careers whereas ECA’s are activities outside of the curriculum adding to the enrichment and skills development of the student not directly related to the career/major/course.

 - Demonstrates enthusiasm and curiosity for your subject